lschock/CodeLou_fewd/README.md

 ## Description
 ```
 My project is an expression of my favorite hobby...painting furniture and making it feel NEW.
 This project is a personal website displaying furniture I have painted as well as furniture still on my 'to-paint' list.
 To view, open the index.html file.
 - Home Page:  (index.html) includes an Images link in navbar.
-It also includes the following links that are under construction:  About, Contact, Sign up for our Newsletter!.
+It includes the following links that are under construction:  About, Contact, and Sign up for our Newsletter!.

 Objectives:
  - responsive